 Tip: Try memorizing the phone number of a close friend or family member.
 Revive memorizing Bible verses or a quote that is meaningful to you each week.
 Write down on paper something you learned that you want to remember.

 There are several ways that technology use can result in you getting less sleep.
 Many people hit the bed at night with phone in hand, planning to make one final check of email or a social media feed.
 Yet, it can be all too easy to just keeping clicking, and before you know it, you've wandered down several rabbit trails and sacrificed a few hours of sleep.
 Even after you put down your phone, the blue light your eyes absorbed from your screen may disrupt your natural sleep process, stealing yet more sleep time.
 Or your sleep may be impaired because you can't stop thinking about your friend's sad social media post or the alarming national or world story you just read.
 However, reduced sleep increases the risk of psychiatric disorders—including anxiety and depression—and is associated with lower overall brain activity, which can impact productivity, physical safety, and weight management.

 Tip: Reclaim the last hour before bed as a technology-free time to improve your sleep.
 Initially, you may want to commit to this for just three nights in a row to see if you notice a difference in your sleep.
 Often small and concrete goals can lead to better follow-through.

 Remember, your brain and your body is moldable.
 If you've been feeling overwhelmed by all of the technology in your day-to-day life, listen to your body.
 By implementing periods of intentional limited technology use, you can regain healthier relationships with yourself and others.

 Did you miss the Technology, Young Adults, & Relationships webinar?
 Check out the on-demand recording here.
-For additional support mentoring young adults through technology, utilize our newest module in the Relationship IQ Curriculum, Technology & Relationships, available in digital and print.
+For additional support mentoring young adults through technology, utilize the Technology & Relationships module from the Relationship IQ store, available in digital and print.